ellensartorelli/cs311__hw3/README.md

     extra files besides those initially provided)**
 3. **No known bugs.**
 4. **Part 2 Discussion:**
-  * The decision tree reveals to us that the most effective feature to use while classifying the diagnosis of a potential hepititus patient was varices, enlarged viens in the throat often linked to serious liver diseases.
+  * The decision tree shows the most effective feature to begin predicting a hepatitis patient's survival is checking for varices, enlarged viens in the throat often linked to serious liver diseases.
+If varices were absent, the resulting decision tree branch was quite conclusive, checking only one feature, histology, to detemine whether a patient survived.
+  On the other hand, if varices are present, we check out a myriad of features, the next being feature 19, "sgot gt 156," an indicator that levels of SGOT, an enzyme to linked to liver disease, are higher than 156.
+Normal levels for the enzyme range between 5 and 40.
+While checking SGOT provided more information than the other features, it wasn't totally conclusive as it branched out leaving multiple features  to be checked.

   * Positive examples correct: 38 out of 42 - about 90% correct, 4 false negatives
   - Negative examples correct: 7 out of 10 - about 70% correct, 3 false positives
 5. **Part 3 Discussion:**